Excerpt: Prologue

 Year 6,799 after the Founding of Azrithar

-Meredyth Barsha’an had long desired to wear the fine silvered robes of an Azritharan delegate.
+Her silver robes caught the light and spilled it back across the stone concourse that ran through the heart of the city.
 She ran a finger over a button, the pearl smooth under her touch.
-They fit her perfectly.
-Tailored by practised hands over many months, and adorned with brilliant white gemstones that not a soul in all of Abrogall could afford in ten lifetimes.
+They fit her perfectly, tailored by practised hands over many months, and adorned with shimmering filigree that not a soul in all of Noroshan could afford in ten lifetimes.
 To her, this was simply tradition.

-The crest of the Grand Regent shined brightly on her chest as she followed the procession through the Upper Districts of the city.
-It was a dreary day, with grey skies churning over grey cobbles, the damp, earthy smell that comes before rain lingering in the air.
+The crest of the Grand Regent shined brightly on her chest, below her talisman of brilliant white, as she followed the procession through the upper districts.
 Banners caught high in the breeze, the crest of Azrithar over bone-white cloth atop engraved poles of silver.
 The bannermen numbered in their hundreds, and before her were the other delegates, thirty two in all, surrounded by the lesser ranks—clerks, financiers, advisors, scribes.
-Then the artisans—bards and acrobats—as they sang of victory and danced in the streets.
+Then the artisans—bards and acrobats, dancers and jugglers—as they sang of victory and revelled in the streets.
 Behind her, like rolling thunder, marched the Spears of Abban, the silver-armoured personal guard of the Grand Regent himself.
 Two legions, he had sent, nearly ten thousand men, when but a dozen would have been enough.
-Finally, pulled along in a carriage of impossible opulence, sat the Envoy.
-Hand-picked by the Grand Regent, they were the most senior officials in Azritharan politics, and they had led every Tithing personally, as they had done for over four thousand years.
+Finally, pulled along in a carriage of impossible opulence, sat the envoy.
+Hand-picked by the Grand Regent, they were the most senior officials in Azritharan politics, and they had led every tithing personally, as they had done for over four thousand years.

-This was the 191st Tithing of Abrogall, and yet Meredyth’s first.
-She had grown up hearing about them, of course, as all Azritharan’s did.
-The heroic tales of sacrifice, the songs of battle, and the celebrations of victory as each Envoy returned with the wealth of cities far away.
+This was the 191st tithing of Noroshan, and yet Sira’s first.
+She had grown up hearing the stories about them, of course, as all Azritharans did.
+The heroic tales of sacrifice, the songs of battle, and the celebrations of victory as each envoy returned with the wealth of distant cities.
 There were but nine cities in all of Tha’Shoran, yet it was Azrithar that was the first, and inarguably the largest and most powerful.
-For millennia the Silver City, as it was known, had brought culture, structure and order to the Lesser Cities.
-They should be grateful, Meredyth had been taught.
-And yet, as she moved with the procession, the uncountable faces of the Abrogallan cityfolk that stared back at her looked anything but grateful.
+For millennia the Silver City, named for its grand towers that shone under moonlight, had brought culture, structure and order to all others.
+To the lesser cities.
+They should be grateful, Sira had been taught.
+And yet, as she moved with the procession, the uncountable faces of the Noroshani cityfolk that stared back at her looked anything but grateful.
+She picked out scowls, brows furrowed with worry, even tears—they were simply spectators, watching her people celebrate.
+The air reeked of fear.
+This was nothing like the stories.

-The Spire of Abrogall rose a thousand feet high, the tallest of its towers piercing the low clouds as they threatened rain.
-And yet, to Meredyth, it appeared insignificant against the Spire back in Azrithar, smaller even than some of the storage towers at its base.
-The only concern among the delegation was the docking capacity.
-Above, a fleet of silver-hulled airships formed a line that stretched a half-mile, like a giant metallic serpent in the sky, each one waiting to make berth.
+The Spire of Noroshan was the tallest building in the city, as all spires were, and a bastion of scholarship and learning in the arts of veilcraft.
+It rose two thousand feet high, the tallest of its towers piercing the low clouds as they threatened rain.
+To Sira, it appeared quite insignificant against the Spire back in Azrithar.
+Beside it, a fleet of silver-hulled airships formed a line that stretched a full mile, like a giant metallic serpent in the sky, each one waiting to make berth.
+The veilcraft that kept them airborne filled the air with a hum she could feel in her bones.
 The Spears of Abban would no doubt be busy stacking the holds of each airship high before the long journey back.
 The offering was impressive for such a small city.
-Sacks of grain, chests of gold and precious gemstones, and locally mined metals from the banks of Doshan’s River.
+Sacks of grain, chests of gold and precious gemstones, and plentiful food all grown naturally in the rich, dark soils of Noroshan’s vast stepped gardens.
+And then the drink; the men would not go a moment without cheering it—the same tilled earth gave the finest crop of sylberry and stone root.
+The wines and ales they bore were known throughout all of Tha’Shoran, and five thousand casks were taken with much excitement.

-The Tithing negotiations had concluded far faster then she had anticipated.
+The tithing negotiations had concluded far faster then she had anticipated.
 In fact, it barely seemed to be a negotiation at all.
-Every demand from the Envoy had been met with a nod from the Abrogall Seer’s Council, though with two legions of the Spears’ lining the streets, what choice did they have?
+Every demand from the Envoy had been met with a nod from the Noroshan Seer’s Council, though with two legions of the Spears’ lining both the streets and the edges of the council chambers, what choice did they have?
 Stranger still, nothing was offered in return.
 Wasn’t hers a city of influence, of culture?
-Her own idea of inviting students of the Spire to exchange their research had been waved away as a pointless waste of time.
-She could still hear the slurred words of the Envoy, drunk on wine and reveling in his own authority over these people.
+Her own idea of inviting Noroshani students to exchange their research had been waved away by the Envoy with a look of utter contempt.
+She could still hear his slurred words, drunk on stolen wine and revelling in his own authority over these people.
 This was not what she had been training for.

 The first reports of unrest came three days later.
 What had started as a total capitulation had grown, through rumour and hearsay, into whispers of protest, the first seeds of rebellion.
-Nothing she had not expected, though bearing witness to it firsthand was a considerably more unpleasant experience than reading about it on yellowed parchment.
+Nothing she had not expected, though bearing witness to it first-hand was a considerably more unpleasant experience than reading about it on parchment in the safety of an Azritharan archive.
+She had to see it for herself.

-She stood back from the gathering crowd, the shadow of the Spire splitting the street into dark and light.
-Angry shouts rose, faces leering, scrunched in disgust as fists were raised.
+She stood back from the gathering crowd as angry shouts rose, faces leering, scrunched in disgust as fists were raised.

 “You should leave, Madam Delegate,” came a voice from behind.
-A Spear of Abban, his face hidden behind a silver helm, stepped beside her, his long spear gripped firmly at his side.
+A Spear of Abban stepped beside her, his face hidden behind a helm of polished silver, a long spear gripped firmly at his side.

 “I shall do no such thing,” she replied.
 “These people are free to speak their mind.”